-On the Effective Date, Reorganized UAL will implement the UAL Corporation 2005 Director Equity Incentive Plan (the "Director Equity Incentive Plan").
-The Director Equity Incentive Plan provides, among other things, for grants of equity-based awards.
-The purpose of the Director Equity Incentive Plan is to attract and retain the services of experienced and knowledgeable non-employee directors by providing such directors with greater flexibility in the form and timing of receipt of compensation for their service on the Reorganized UAL board of directors and an opportunity to obtain a greater proprietary interest in the Company's long-term success and progress.
-Towers Perrin reviewed the director equity grants at 24 companies that have emerged from bankruptcy over the last 5 years.
-Based upon Towers Perrin's research and recommendation, the Reorganized Debtors will reserve up to []% of the equity of Reorganized UAL for issuance under the Director Equity Incentive Plan.
-The Director Equity Incentive Plan is contained in the Plan Supplement as Exhibit 33.
+On the Effective Date, Reorganized UAL Corporation will implement the UAL Corporation 2005 Director Equity Incentive Plan (the "Director Equity Incentive Plan") contained in the Plan Supplement as Exhibit 33.
+The Debtors, with the assistance of their employee benefits advisors, Towers Perrin, developed the Director Equity Incentive Plan to attract and retain the services of experienced and knowledgeable non-employee directors by providing such directors with flexibility in the form and timing of receipt of compensation for their service on the Reorganized UAL Corporation board of directors and an opportunity to obtain a proprietary interest in the Debtors' long-term success and progress through the receipt of equity-based awards, thereby aligning such directors' interests with the interests of stockholders.
+To determine the competitive landscape for equity grants to directors and provide guidance as to the development of the Director Equity Incentive Plan, Towers Perrin reviewed the director equity grants at 24 companies across a range of industries that have emerged from bankruptcy over the last 5 years.